-RTL's debt capitalization features long-term and primarily fixed-rate debt, including \$500 million of senior unsecured notes with credit ratings of BB+ from S&P and BB from Fitch, limiting refinancing risks in the current high-interest rate environment.
+RTL's debt structure consists of long-term and predominantly fixed-rate debt, which includes \$500 million of senior unsecured notes that are BB+ rated from S&P and BB rated from Fitch.
+RTL remains focused on incremental lease-up and its previously announced disposition strategy as part of its efforts to reduce leverage.